-3 Note: Only if your employer allows Domestic Partner coverage.
+Note: Only if your employer allows coverage for children of a Domestic Partnership.

 - administration of oral medications;

 - care not requiring skilled Professionals;

 - Child care;

 - adult day care;

 - Domiciliary Care (as further defined in this chapter);

 - care solely to comply with a court order, to obtain shelter, to deter antisocial behavior, to deter runaway or truant behavior or to achieve family respite, unless such care is Medically Necessary;

 - housing that is not integral to a Medically Necessary level of care.